gdgd009xcd/WEBSAMPSQLINJ/README.md

 ### Sitemap

 <PRE>
- *SQL - A php script that execute SQL statement
+ *SQL - A PHP script that executes SQL statements.
+All SQL statements are vulnerable.
  *path - A php script that reads and displays the specified file

 URL: http://localhost:8110/